 In June 2019, Christian Ringstad Schultz, the former vice president and event-manager at Spark* NTNU, was hired to bring Spark* to new areas.
-“The first thing that need to be done was to establish what is necessary when establishing a new organizations.
-What I discovered was three parts; engaged students, employees at the university that can provide trust to the organization and a financial partner,” says Ringstad Schultz.
+“The first thing that needed to be done was to establish what is necessary when establishing a new organization.
+What I discovered was three parts; engaged students, employees at the university that can provide trust to the organization and a financial partner”, says Ringstad Schultz.

 With these three parts in mind he began working closely with Spark* Nord to secure that they both had the employees needed to grow and the financial backing.
-This led to an organization that now is financial backed by Sparebank1 and has had a tremendous growth in number of start-ups from september to november.
+This led to an organization that now is financially backed by Sparebank1 and has had tremendous growth in a number of start-ups from September to November.

 Christian also started the work of establishing Spark* in more areas as he had researched the need in other areas.
 “Early on we found out that Gjøvik was a little too small at the moment so we focused on Ålesund.
 Here we found a person that had the drive to pull the organization through.
 Unfortunately, it didn’t go as planned so Ålesund is back to scratch”, Schultz continues.
 Even though things didn’t go as planned, the organization has grown bigger than ever.
 In the last two months both Chalmers in Gothenburg and USN in Bø has started the planning on how they can establish Spark*.
-Here the foundation of students is good, they have employees willing to work with the organization and they have potential financial backing.
+Here, the foundation of students is good.
+They have employees willing to work with the organization and they have potential financial backing.

-“If we manage to provide tools for the organization to communicate with each other they can do mentoring together, share courses and in general make every organizations much better.
+“If we manage to provide tools for the organizations to communicate with each other they can do mentoring together, share courses and in general make every organization much better.
 This is something that will be valuable and something that we have in mind when establishing new organizations”Christian Ringstad Schultz

-The future of Spark* will be interesting and hopefully we will see a lot of great start-ups emerging from all the different areas were Spark* is present.
+The future of Spark* will be interesting, and hopefully, we will see a lot of great start-ups emerging from all the different areas were Spark* is present.

 Are you eager to learn more about the work that Spark* does?
 Please send an e-mail to project coordinator Christian Ringstad Schultz at Christian@sparkntnu.no